Responsibilities of Students

 2.01 CONDUCT REQUIRED

-Specific examples of conduct which violates section 2.01 above include, but are not limited to, the following and include any attempt to commit the following:
+Specific examples of conduct, to include any attempt to commit prohibited conduct, which violates section 2.01 above include, but are not limited to, the following:

 a.
 Commission of an act which would constitute an offense under appropriate federal, state or local criminal statute.